-I wanted to create a more traditional Bouillabaisse and decided to give it a go and I must say I preferred it to my original version.
-The flavor is amazing and so layered.
-You keep tasting new flavors as you enjoy it and the fennel really does add a vital element.
+I wanted to create a traditional Bouillabaisse and decided to give it a go and I must say I preferred it to my other versions.
+The flavor was amazing and so layered.
+You kept tasting new flavors as you enjoyed it and the fennel really does add a vital element.

 I decided against the rouille, as I find the garlic blast can overpower the delicacy of the seafood.
 If you prefer it, it can certainly be added.